Srisai897/pokeAPI/README.md

 # PokeAPI
-## Displaying all pokemon from PokeAPI website
+## Displaying all pokemon names from PokeAPI website

 Pokemon data is fetched from https://pokeapi.co/api/v2/pokemon/

 ## create react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## npm packages

+### axios

+This library is used to fetch PokeAPI data from https://pokeapi.co/api/v2/pokemon/

+### bootstrap

+Bootstrap is a free, open source front-end development framework for the creation of websites and web apps.

+### react-bootstrap

+React-Bootstrap is a complete re-implementation of the Bootstrap components using React.
+It has no dependency on either bootstrap.js or jQuery.
+If you have React setup and React-Bootstrap installed, you have everything you need.

 ## Available Scripts